-Response: Disputed.
-As explained in more fulsome detail in Plaintiffs' memoranda of law and reply memoranda of law in support of their motion for a preliminary injunction, the Legislation cannot be called reasonable since it is not sufficiently linked to a legitimate government interest.
-Moreover, the Legislation is likely to decrease voter participation in Montana elections.
-Horse Aff. ¶¶ 15-19; McDonald Aff. ¶ 16; Spotted Elk Aff. ¶18; McCool Rep. ¶¶ 57, 61, 165; Street Rep. ¶ 15.
+As explained in more fulsome detail in Plaintiffs' memoranda of law and reply memoranda of law in support of their motions for preliminary injunctions, and in their oppositions to this Motion, the legislation cannot be called reasonable since it is not sufficiently linked to a legitimate government interest.
+Moreover, the legislation is likely to decrease voter participation in Montana elections.
+Horse Aff. ¶¶ 15-19; McDonald Aff. ¶ 16; Spotted Elk Aff. ¶18; McCool Rep. ¶¶ 57, 61, 165; Street Rep. ¶ 15; Gray Dep.
+94:11-19; 96:3-18; 98:15-21; 118:6-119:1.
 When testifying in opposition to the HB 530 amendments, Representative Tyson Running Wolf said that the bill "effectively ends the legal practice of ballot collection," which is heavily relied on by Native voters in Montana and would result in "en masse" disenfranchisement.